-Located within Patagonia’s highly prospective Deseado Massif mining district, La Valenciana lies contiguous to the Las Mellizas Project (Goldcorp), Joaquin Project (Coeur d’ Alene Mines) and our La Josefina Project.
-The nearest town, Gobernador Gregores, is 120km to the south.
+Located within Patagonia’s highly prospective Deseado Massif mining district, the La Valenciana block borders Newmont’s (formerly Goldcorpo) Las Mellizas Project (Goldcorp), Pan American Silver’s Joaquin Project and the Company’s La Josefina Project.

-- 296 square-kilometer mineral reserve consisting of 11 manifestations of discovery (MD’s)
+- 296 square-kilometer property consisting of 11 manifestations of discovery (“MD’s”)

 - JV between Cerro Cazador S.A., wholly owned Argentinian subsidiary of Patagonia Gold, and Fomicruz